LazerLambda/Team09AppliedDL/README.md

 ## Reproduce our results

-In order to reproduce the results one can use the following code: <br>
+In order to reproduce the results on GoogleColab, one can use the following code: <br>
 !pip install pytorch-ignite <br>
 !pip install mlflow <br>
 !pip install wandb <br>